List of Primeval characters: James Lester

 James Peregrine Lester is played by Ben Miller.

 Lester works for the British government, and is leader and ultimately responsible for the team of scientists, led by Nick Cutter (Douglas Henshall), charged with investigating the appearance of time anomalies.
-A ruthless and sarcastic individual, he's been given the task of uncovering the secrets of the anomalies and to prevent mass panic and he intends to do that by whatever means are necessary.
+A ruthless and sarcastic individual, he's been given the task of uncovering the secrets of the anomalies and preventing mass panic and he intends to do that by whatever means are necessary.

 According to the official site he is without any real political allegiances although he believes that the ends justify the means and has no problems with torture.
 He is also hinted to be a British patriot with a distrust of the EU. – "And I thought the Common Agricultural Policy was far-fetched."

 While remaining, for the most part, stubborn, paranoid, slow to face facts and wilfully ignorant, he has also displayed surprising bursts of astonishing foresight and knowledge as he guesses correctly that his assistant, Claudia Brown (Lucy Brown) has personal reasons for wanting Cutter to remain close by, and that Cutter was hiding something from them.
 He also guesses that Helen Cutter (Juliet Aubrey) was lying in order to escape, "I think I'd trust her just about as far as I can throw a Stegosaurus", but is convinced otherwise by Claudia and Cutter, which proves to be a mistake on their part.
 He's usually right in the final analysis, especially on matters of human nature, when Cutter is usually wrong.

 However, he has also shown a softer side when he promises to have the charges against a young girl dropped, when Claudia brings the matter to his attention, even though he can simply do nothing.
 In Series 3, he allowed Connor Temple (Andrew-Lee Potts) to stay with him when Abby Maitland (Hannah Spearritt) asked him to move out of her flat when her brother Jack (Robert Lowe) needed somewhere to stay, despite showing previous dislike towards him.
 Like Cutter, Lester has slowly mellowed out over the course of the series and become far more active and reasonable when dealing with the team.

-He is a snappy dresser as he owns over 50 suits, all made to measure, all dark colours with colourful ties because someone once told him it was trendy.
+He is wide dresser as he owns over 50 suits, all made to measure, all dark colours with many colored ties because someone once told him it was a trend.
 He also plays squash and tennis as a hobby.